Data Science Certificate

 Masters Option in Statistics, Newton (Boston Area)

-(Details on course offerings for Fall 2020 and Spring 2021 are
+(Details on course offerings for the Fall and Spring semesters are

 The Masters option in Statistics requires 30 hours of coursework (10 courses).
 Students can complete the program in as little as 1.5 years.